 - Requests for transcripts for a Law Clerk program at any college must be made directly to the college.

 The OUAC will not be responsible for the refusal of any institution to provide transcripts (for example, because of a delinquent account or incorrect/insufficient student identification).
-If a university cannot provide the transcript the applicant has requested, the applicant will be notified of the situation by the OUAC.
+If a university cannot provide the transcript you have requested, you will be notified by the OUAC.

 All Other Transcripts

-Applicants are responsible for arranging for the transfer of all other transcripts and documents to the universities to which they are applying.
+You are responsible for arranging for the transfer of all other transcripts and documents to the universities to which you are applying.